ecn-aau/PAS-PUF/README.md

 ## How to cite

-M. Ferens, E. Dushku, S. Srinivasa, and S. Kosta, "Securing PUFs via a Predictive Adversarial Machine Learning System by Modeling of Attackers," 2024, *unpublished*.
+Anonymous authors, "Securing PUFs via a Predictive Adversarial Machine Learning System by Modeling of Attackers," 2024, *unpublished*.

 ## References